saloni125/saloni125/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on Data Structures and Algorithms and Data Sciencce
+- 🌱 I’m currently learning Angular
+- 👯 I’m looking to collaborate on Angular Projects
+- 💬 Looking for Software Development Roles (Fresher)
+- 📫 How to reach me saloni555acc@gmail.com
+- ⚡ Fun fact: I Try and try
 <!--
 **saloni125/saloni125** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.